Unlocking Temporal Question Answering for Large Language Models with Tailor-Made Reasoning Logic: Main Experiments

 We evaluate our method on temporal question-answering tasks.

-\paragraph{Comprehensive Temporal Reasoning Benchmark (TempReason)} TempReason \citep{tan2023towards} is a dataset that consists of temporal question-answering tasks classified into two complexity levels, namely L2 and L3.
-L2 questions are designed around an ``event-time'' structure, such as ``Which team did Alain Roche play for in Jan.
-1995?''
-On the other hand, L3 questions follow an ``event-event'' structure, such as ``Who was the owner of Westfield Montgomery before Westfield Group?''
-It is important to note that the L3 questions are generally more challenging compared to the L2 questions, due to their inherent complexity and relational nature.
-For both levels, factual context is supplied to aid in deriving the answers.
-Factual context takes the form of structured temporal data, for instance, ``Westfield Montgomery is owned by Westfield Group from Jan, 1971 to Jan, 2014.''
-This kind of well-structured context is key as it is more readily and effectively processed by LLMs for information extraction, thereby aiding the solution generation process.
+\paragraph{Comprehensive Temporal Reasoning Benchmark (TempReason)} TempReason \citep{tan2023towards} is a dataset that consists of temporal question-answering tasks classified into three levels, namely L1, L2, and L3.
+L1 questions follow a ``time-time'' structure, such as ``What is the year after 2010?''.
+L2 questions are designed around an ``event-time'' structure, such as ``What team did Eric Cantona play for in 1995?''
+Lastly, L3 questions follow an ``event-event'' structure, such as ``What team did Eric Cantona play for before Manchester United?''
+It is important to note that the L1 questions are the easiest, and the L3 questions are generally more challenging compared to the L2 questions, due to their inherent complexity and relational nature.
+For both L2 and L3 levels, factual context is supplied to aid in deriving the answers.
+Factual context takes the form of well-structured temporal data, for instance, ``Eric Cantona played for Manchester United from Nov, 1992 to May, 1997.''
+This kind of well-structured context is more readily and effectively processed by LLMs for information extraction, thereby aiding the solution generation process.
+Crucially, the factual context always guarantees the inclusion of the correct answer.